 Where the total capacity of a device exceeds 100kW, the device may be

 accredited as a power station under the Large-scale Renewable Energy Target.

 The default position of the Clean Energy Regulator will be subject to the Act and supporting Regulations when assessing applications for solar PV systems as

-If an applicant is aware of any technical or contractual arrangements that result in a proposed system not fitting the framework, then the applicant must provide full details of the proposed system to the Clean Energy Regulator, outlining why the system does not fit the framework and why it is eligible for the scheme the applicant wants to register for.
+If an applicant is aware of any technical or contractual arrangements that result in a proposed system not fulfilling the requirements, then the applicant must provide full details of the proposed system to the Clean Energy Regulator, outlining why the system does not fit the requirements and why it is eligible for the scheme the applicant wants to register for.

-Participants who have previously received advice from the Clean Energy Regulator which is contrary to this framework are encouraged to
+Participants who have previously received advice from the Clean Energy Regulator which is contrary to the requirements set out in subregultion 3(2) of the Renewable Energy (Electricity) Regulations 2001 are encouraged to

 contact the Clean Energy Regulator prior to system installation to clarify scheme eligibility.